Residency Required Documents

 Birth Certificate and Criminal Record

-To apply for temporary or permanent residency, you will need to present to Immigration an official copy of your birth certificate and a police record check issued by your home state or province.
+To apply for temporary or permanent residency, you will need to present to Immigration a certified copy of your full birth certificate including the last names of your parents issued by the State where you were born, apostilled and translated into Spanish and a police record check issued by FBI in the U.S., ACRO in the UK or the federal authority of your country in charge of criminal records.
+The police record must be apostilled and translated along with its apostille in Spanish.
 From the date of first issuance – receiving the document (Step 1) – you will have six months to turn these documents into Immigration.
 If more than six months pass, they will expire and you must begin again at Step 1.

 To apply for temporary or permanent residency, you must submit to Immigration a comprobante de huellas, official proof that your fingerprints are on file with the Ministerio de Seguridad Publica.
 This is a free service.